 Inpatient treatment involves 24/7 monitoring in a comfortable environment with professional medical staff ready to attend to patients anytime.
 However, since rehabs are different, you should take the time to choose the right cocaine rehab for you.

 Individuals who are addicted to cocaine can also seek outpatient treatment.
 This treatment option may not be the best since patients aren’t monitored 24/7.
 Outpatient rehabs don’t monitor their patients throughout since treatment is done on a walk-in basis.

 Since patients walk in and out of outpatient rehabs, they are still exposed to triggers of addiction.
-It takes more effort for an outpatient rehab to treat cocaine addiction successfully.
+However, outpatient treatment works for many people, and so this should be something for you to consider.

 Individuals suffering from cocaine addiction should seek treatment as soon as possible.
 Cocaine causes serious damage to a person’s mental and physical health.
 The drug can also destroy a person’s life.